-Breaking your story into three parts can be a helpful way to start: situation, complication and resolution.
+Break your story into three parts: situation, complication and resolution.
 Almost every story has this basic structure, from fairytales to business anecdotes.
 In fact, your story might only need to be three lines long, as long as it covers all three parts:

-It’s well-known by authors that the key to a compelling read is to use the five senses – sight, hearing, touch, smell, taste – to invite the reader into the scene.
-Great storytellers pepper their stories with sensory details that spark the imagination.
+Good writers know that the key to a compelling read is to use the five senses – sight, hearing, touch, smell and taste.
+Great storytellers pepper their stories with sensory details to spark the imagination.
 These details make us feel like we’re really there, right in the middle of the action.

 Stories appeal to the right-hand side of the brain, bypassing the logical and judgemental left-hand side.
 We make decisions emotionally, then try to back them up rationally.
 A story gives you direct access to that emotional decision-making centre.

-In business, speakers and presenters too often try to connect with people only on a rational level.
-While your audience may understand exactly what you want them to and why, they will only act on your message if they feel emotionally engaged.
+In business, presenters too often try to connect with people only on the rational level.
+But people will only act on your message if they feel emotionally engaged.

 Emotion is the vehicle that will take your audience on a journey with you.
-So be vulnerable by sharing the emotional highs and lows.
+So share the emotional highs and lows.
 Tell your audience how the situation felt.
-Describe how the challenges and solutions you describe affected people personally.
+Describe how the challenges and solutions affected people personally.

 “That night, I had to knock on the door of a house and tell a woman that her husband was dead because of an accident on my site.
 I never want any of you to have to go through what I went through that day.
 And that’s why I’m talking about health and safety today.”